ccatto/dev-handbook-catto/Cloud/Azure/azure.md

-# Azure

-# Azure Developer Handbook - Catto
+# Azure Catto Developer Handbook

 This folder contains notes, quick-start guides, and best practices for commonly used Azure services, focused on C# Web API backends, TypeScript front ends, and cloud architecture.